murambaprogress/reg/DEPLOYMENT_GUIDE.md

-# Regimark Motors Control Center - PythonAnywhere Deployment Guide
+# Regimark Autoelectrics Control Center - PythonAnywhere Deployment Guide

 ## Overview
-This guide will help you deploy the Regimark Motors Control Center to PythonAnywhere with the corrected email configuration and proper URL setup.
+This guide will help you deploy the Regimark Autoelectrics Control Center to PythonAnywhere with the corrected email configuration and proper URL setup.

 ## Prerequisites
 - PythonAnywhere account (username: Progress)